KellerJordan/modded-nanogpt/records/track_1_short/2025-12-11_NorMuonOptimsAndFixes/README.md

 Ignoring the strong mathematical grounding of the Muon orthogonal matrix update rule, but considering the underlying structure of the attention matrices, I wondered if making the weight updates orthogonal on a per-head level might have merits.
 While we generally want our attention matrices to be full rank, I wondered if enforcing it across all heads might be overly-constricting.

 Running polar express on a large batch of individual heads provides a significant reduction in compute, because it is only attempting to orthogonalize, e.g., 24 sets of 128 vectors instead of 4 sets of 768.
 But this approach had a negative impact on learning, and the speed improvement didn't seem to outweigh it.

+Update: @ClassicLarry commented [here](https://github.com/KellerJordan/modded-nanogpt/discussions/23?sort=new#discussioncomment-15233803) that Muon on the attention heads has been tried many times, and explained why it doesn't work.
+And beyond that, the experiments were invalid since $W^O$ still wasn't oriented how I thought!

 _Separating RoPE and NoPE_